 Will it be necessary to transport the animals?

-Indicate approximate journey times and the measures that will be taken to minimise the potential stress during transport.

-Are animals to be imported?
+Indicate approximate journey times and the measures that will be taken to minimis stress during transport. se the potential Are animals to be imported?
 Where animals are to be imported, what journey times have been agreed with the Home Office?
 Describe the conditions for the animals at the breeding establishment and how the potential stress during transport will be minimised.
 Provide details of the housing for the animals, e.g. enclosure size, environmental enrichment.

-See the NC3Rs guidance on animal housing and husbandry for further details: https://www.nc3rs.org.uk/3rs-resources/housing-and-husbandry
+See the NC3Rs guidance on animal housing and husbandry for further details.
 Will single housing of the animals be necessary at any time?
 Provide a justification for single housing, its duration, and explain what additional resources you will provide to the animals to minimise the impact on animal welfare.
 Describe the experimental procedures involved and how you will minimise any pain, suffering, distress and/or lasting harm.
 Have the procedures been recently reviewed by the Named Veterinary Surgeon (NVS), Named Animal Care and Welfare Officer (NACWO) and Animal Welfare and Ethical Review Body (AWERB)?
 What adverse effects might the animals experience?
 List the clinical and other signs that will be monitored, the frequency of monitoring and, where relevant, the humane endpoint criteria established for the study.
 Will any of the experimental procedures involve restraint?
 What alternatives have been considered?
 Describe the nature of the restraint, its duration and frequency, and what will be done to avoid distress.

-What prior experience and training in animal use, care and welfare will you require of the staff named in the application?
-What provision are you making for continuing professional development in these areas?
+What prior experience and training in animal use, care and welfare will you require in the application?
+What provision are you making for continuing professional development.

+areas?
 Will any of the staff involved require specific training for any of the procedures concerned?
 Provide details of the training needed and where it will be undertaken.